ULTRQ7/ProxyNova/README.md

 - 🧠 Smart sorting (by response time, location, anonymity level)
 - 🌎 Geolocation tagging of proxies
 - 🖥️ Optional GUI mode

-- ⏱️ Scheduled rechecks and background running
-Stay tuned—this is just the beginning.
+# Stay tuned—this is just the beginning.

 ## 🛠️ Requirements